Brendhon/bytebank-mobile/docs/usages/receipt-upload-usage.md

 # Receipt Upload Feature

 ## Overview
-The receipt upload feature allows users to attach receipts and documents to their transactions, storing them securely in Firebase Storage using a user-based organization structure.
+The receipt upload feature allows users to attach PDF receipts and documents to their transactions, storing them securely in Firebase Storage using a user-based organization structure.

 ## Architecture